AVI-F4NG/GDIM32-Final/README.md

 ### Jingyi Cheng
 #### Contributions
-- Lantern pick-up logic
+- Lantern pick-up script (on player)
+- Quest UI
-- Quest UI & pick-up prompt
+- Quest UI script (quest completion)
+- Lantern skill script
-- Lantern skill logic
+- Lantern skill cooldown UI + script
+- Added to monster script: stunned state + event (so the lantern skill can be used with a cooldown)
 - Background music
 - Post processing